Skip to content

 m int

-the number of random edges to be generated
+the number of random directed or undirected edges to be generated

 required